 - When applying for registration of a horse or pony at least three names ranked in preference must be given.
 These names must be distinct and cannot be variations of the same name spelt differently.
-Example: Cool Cat, Kool Kat, Cool Kat. - 2.
-Horse cannot be registered as trademarked names.
-This is an FEI rule.
-Example: Cadbury, NZ made, Nike. - 3.
+Example: Cool Cat, Kool Kat, Cool Kat - 2.
 There are certain horse names which may never be re-used even if the horse is retired or deceased.
 These names have been given exclusive rights if the horse has made significant achievements usually relating to Olympic Games or World Equestrian Games.
 Example: Charisma, Reddy Teddy.
-ESNZ maintains a list of significant names on file. - 4.
+ESNZ maintains a list of significant names on file. - 3.
 Phonetic "Lingo" can be used in names.
 When registering a horse with a phonetic name the owner must outline the actual word they would like protected.
-Example: Deviate would be the protected word when registering the phonetic name of DV8. - 5.
-Names other than English will be checked for the meaning. - 6.
+Example: Deviate would be the protected word when registering the phonetic name of DV8. - 4.
+Names other than English will be checked for the meaning. - 5.
 Horses that have been registered with another recognised breed society must be ESNZ registered using the same name.
 Where the name exists already, a trailing number may be added.
 This rule also applies to horses being imported into New Zealand.
-Breed Society certificate/papers must accompany the registration form. - 7.
-Horses must retain any Prefix/Suffix unless permission is given by prefix/suffix owner for it to be removed (refer points 12-14). - All new horses, change name and hold name applications will be vetted by two-three ESNZ staff members. - ESNZ reserves the right to refuse to register any horse under any particular name. - 10.
-The use of notable people's names can be used with the written permission of the person concerned or their families. - 11.
+Breed Society certificate/papers must accompany the registration form. - 6.
+Horses must retain any Prefix/Suffix unless permission is given by prefix/suffix owner for it to be removed (refer points 12-14). - 7.
+All new horses, change name and hold name applications will be vetted by two-three ESNZ staff members. - 8.
+ESNZ reserves the right to refuse to register any horse under any particular name. - 9.
+The use of notable people's names can be used with the written permission of the person concerned or their families. - 10.
 Equine names that have been unregistered for five years or more, or 10 years or more if results on record, will be released for use.
-The primary owner on file will be contacted and given the option to re-register the equine within two weeks by the Board.
+The primary owner on file will be contacted and given the option to re-register the equine within two weeks.

+11. Stable Prefix/Suffix

+This is a prefix or suffix given to members who have named their property or stable and wish their horse/s to be associated with the stable/property name.
+Stables can register either a prefix or a suffix for a one-off fee to be set from time to time by the Board.
+No prefix or suffix are to be the same.
 The prefix/suffix will be retained for the duration of the life of horse/s with that prefix/suffix.
 ESNZ will not accept a change of name of a horse with a breeder/stud prefix/suffix, unless application is received from the registered breeder/stud and in accordance with point 129.6 above.

-12. Stable Prefix/Suffix

-This is a prefix given to members who have named their property or stable and wish their horse/s to be associated with the stable/property name.
-Stables can register a prefix/suffix for a one-off fee to be set from time to time

-13 Breeder/Stud Prefix/Suffix
+12. Breeder/Stud Prefix/Suffix

 A prefix or suffix shall be given to a horse/s bred by breeders and studs.
-Breeders/studs can register a prefix/suffix with ESNZ for a one-off fee, to be set from time to time by the Board.
+Breeders/studs can register either a prefix or a suffix with ESNZ for a one-off fee, to be set from time to time by the Board.
+No prefix or suffix are to be the same.
 The prefix/suffix will be retained for the duration of the life of the horse/s with that prefix/suffix.
 ESNZ will not accept a change of name of a horse with a breeder/stud prefix/suffix, unless application is received from the registered breeder/stud and in accordance with point 129.6 above.